Master the language of search engine optimisation with Australia’s most comprehensive SEO glossary

 Landing Page

-A standalone webpage created specifically for marketing or advertising purposes, designed to drive specific user actions or conversions.
+A standalone webpage created specifically for marketing or advertising purposes.
+This page is designed to drive specific user actions or conversions.

 Latent Semantic Indexing (LSI)